datboyblu3/HackTheBox_Studies/HTB Academy/3) Footprinting/Host Based Enumeration/DNS.md

 sudo gobuster dns -d internal.inlanefreight.htb -r 10.129.42.195 -i -w SecLists/Discovery/DNS/fierce-hostlist.txt | tee subdomains.txt
 ```

 In this learning module, two ways of brute forcing were described via a forloop and dnsenum.
-Here they are below:
+Here they are below.
+You should

 Forloop
 ```